IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 After a call to the applicable method listed in [Format Examples for DII](#format-examples-for-dii) is successful, an identity is generated and stored in local file storage.
 The UID2 mobile SDK refreshes the UID2 token periodically.

 :::warning
 The format of the file stored in the local file storage, or the filename itself, could change without notice.
-We recommend that you do not read and update the file directly.
+We recommend that you do not read or update the file directly.
 :::

 ## Pass Generated Token for Bid Stream Use